Stainless Steel vs Galvanised Steel: Which Should You Specify for Singapore Projects?

 Not Sure Which to Specify?

-Supply Bay's team can advise on material grade selection based on your project's location, application, and performance requirements.
+Our team can advise on material grade selection based on your project's location, application, and performance requirements.
 We supply stainless steel and galvanised steel products for architectural, commercial, industrial, and public infrastructure projects across Singapore and the Asia Pacific region.

 Download our 2026 catalogue →